CyberAMS/CarND-Advanced-Lane-Lines/180728_StAn_AdvLaneFinding_writeup.md

 The distortion correction of the actual images is done within the function `process_video_frame` in the notebook `180728d_StAn_AdvLaneFinding`.

-An example of an undistorted image is shown in the following picture:
+An example of an undistorted image is shown in the following picture on the left side:

 ![alt text][image2]

 ### ii.
 Creation of thresholded binary image

-The creation of a thresholded binary images is done within the function `create_binary_image` in the notebook `180728d_StAn_AdvLaneFinding`.
+The creation of thresholded binary images is done within the function `create_binary_image` in the notebook `180728d_StAn_AdvLaneFinding`.
 All other functions mentioned in this section belong to the same notebook.

 This function is very flexible.
 It can apply thresholds on color, magnitude, sobel x, sobel y and the direction of the gradient of a picture.
 It can operate on gray scale or every color channel of the hls color space.
 The output of the individual threshold channels can be combined using `and` or `or`.